Persimmon Aat Muffins

-they have a unique–some would say unpalatable–taste if just eaten fresh, but they are irresistible when baked into treats or dried.
+They have a unique, some would say unpalatable, taste if eaten when not ripe enough, but they are irresistible when baked into treats or dried.

 1 c soy milk